 During the recession, many of the working musicians around me (including myself) started booking out of town; largely in RVA and DC.
 I started booking all over the area AND the damn country.
 Some musicians moved away; New Mexico, San Diego, Austin, Richmond, and other cities where the prospects were better.
 A select few made that move at the advice of various musicians who taught for the Virginia Bass Forum.
 I know that tidbit because I was ALSO privately given that advice.

-That being said, I still can’t figure out how it is I can play a charity event in Toledo, where I get paid and MAKE money.
+That being said, I still can’t figure out how it is I can play a charity event in the midwest, where I get paid and MAKE money.
 I can’t even do that in my own town, ffs.
-But in Toledo, they know it’s the right thing to do apparently.
+There are some places that know it’s the right thing to do apparently.
 And I’m grateful for that.

 I’m leaving you with a video playlist of Virginia Bass Forum events and some videos from Rock For Strings.
 The Forum started at William Mason’s Fine Instrument Repair, as you will see (again, much gratitude for that), and as events expanded we were at several different venues depending upon need (the event with Joe Satriani/Steve Vai bassist Stuart Hamm was held at Fredericksburg Academy for example).
 But home was, for the most part, at Forte Music Studios.
 For both the Virginia Bass Forum and the Rock For Strings group.